SnootyMonkey/Falkland-CMS/README.md

 ### Faceted Search / Navigation

 [Faceted search](http://en.wikipedia.org/wiki/Faceted_search) or faceted navigation is full-text search blended with navigation by multiple, orthogonal filters.
-It's possible with faceted search for example to do a full text search on "Camus" with "BBC" as the creator and limit the search to the "online video" media taxonomy, the "United States" geography taxonomy.
+It's possible with faceted search for example to do a full text search on "Camus BBC" and then drill down into the search results limiting them to the "online video" in the media taxonomy, and the "United States" in the geography taxonomy.
 Faceted search and navigation is a powerful technique for quickly exploring a large catalog of items.

 ### Pages